ignotaC/epicanime/README.md

 You will have many questions and trust me you don't need to know.
 The second part of the manga that is not in anime is very poorly made.
 Like the author lost at some point idea how the plot should go.
 So in the end what we want is this unfinished half of manga adaptaion that makes up as great anime.
 Hope is will stay unfinished.

+Ragna Crismon - it's good

+The Weakest Tamer Began a Journey to Pick Up Trash - This is very good anime

 Get_Backers - a must watch.
 First episode is lame but than shit starts. ;-)